cmu-sei/crucible/docs/steamfitter/index.md

 - Scenario Templates: Used to organize tasks into groups that that can be reused on demand.
 - Scenarios: Displays all planned, running, and completed scenarios.
-- Tasks: Used to create and execute ad-hoc tasks.
+- Tasks: User tasks used to create and execute ad-hoc tasks.
-- History: Displays the results of all tasks executed by the user.
+- History: Displays the results of all tasks executed by all users.

 ### Steamfitter Permissions